The Smart Deposit Addresses feature is currently in beta.

 Introduction

 To bridge funds through Rhino you would normally need to generate a quote, commit it and then interact with the bridge contract on the origin chain to initiate the bridge.
-However, this is not always an option for all use cases where a smart contract interaction is not possible or very inconvenient.To also cater to those use casas, Rhino is supporting bridging through manual transfers.
+However, this is not always an option for all use cases where a smart contract interaction is not possible or very inconvenient.To also cater to those use cases, Rhino is supporting bridging through manual transfers.

 How it works